 The Company's financial instruments consist of cash, receivables and other assets, trade payables and accrued liabilities, and the amounts due to its exploration partner.
 Other than for the amounts due to its exploration partner, the carrying values of the Company's financial instruments are considered to be reasonable approximations of fair value due to their short term nature.
 For amounts due to its exploration partner, the Company revalues the liability from time to time based on revisions to the timing and amounts of expected future settlement, which the Company believes is a reasonable approximation of fair value.
-The Company's most recent revaluation of the amounts due to its exploration partner had an effective date of December 31, 2019, and subsequent to this date, the liability has been accreted.
+Between revaluations, the liability is accreted.

-As at March 31, 2020, the Company's financial instruments are exposed to the following financial risks, including credit, liquidity and currency risks:
+As at June 30, 2020, the Company's financial instruments are exposed to the following financial risks, including credit, liquidity and currency risks: